Liuqi19990113/vnpTpearson/README.md

 # vnpTpearson
 @author:LiuQi

-vnpT correlation(pearson number)
+This program is used to calculate vnpT correlation(or named pearson number)

-You may take reference from Jia and Zhang's paper: Physics Letters B 822 (2021) 136702
+You can take reference from Jia and Zhang's paper: Physics Letters B 822 (2021) 136702.